Quenched, bulge-dominated, but dynamically cold galaxies in IllustrisTNG and their real-world counterparts: Methodology

 Among the selected early- and late-type galaxies, we further classify and form three specific galaxy samples for this study, namely, normal star-forming disc galaxies, bulge-dominated quenched but dynamically cold galaxies, and normal (quenched and dynamically hot) elliptical galaxies, referred to as NDs, CQs and NEs, respectively.
-For all the three galaxy samples, we adopt a stellar mass range of $10.3\,\leqslant\,\log\,M_{\ast}/\mathrm{M_{\odot}}\,\leqslant\,11.2$ for the reason that both star-forming disc galaxies and quenched bulge-dominated galaxies can be found in this mass range; while galaxies more massive than the given upper mass limit are no longer actively star-forming and are shown to have built up a substantial fraction of (ex-situ) stellar masses largely through major mergers (e.g., \citealt{Rodriguez-Gomez_et_al.(2017)}).
+For all the three galaxy samples, we adopt a stellar mass range of $10.3\,\leqslant\,\log\,M_{\ast}/\mathrm{M_{\odot}}\,\leqslant\,11.2$ for the reason that both star-forming disc galaxies and quenched bulge-dominated galaxies can be found in this mass range; galaxies more massive than $10^{11.2}\,\mathrm{M_{\odot}}$ are no longer actively forming stars and are shown to have built up a substantial fraction of (ex-situ) stellar masses through major mergers (e.g., \citealt{Rodriguez-Gomez_et_al.(2017)}).

 In order to quantify the dynamical status of galaxies, we use the instantaneous circularities $\lambda_z$ of stellar particles and define cold- and hot-orbit stars to have $\lambda_z>0.8$ and $|\lambda_z|<0.25$, respectively.
 The luminosity fractions $f_{\rm cold}$ and $f_{\rm hot}$ of stars in cold and hot orbits, respectively, are calculated within twice the stellar half mass radii, $2R_{\rm hsm}$ (see \citealt{Xu_et_al.(2019)} for the detailed definitions and calculations).